AInora

 Ainora

-Ainora is a Lithuanian-headquartered AI voice agent platform purpose-built for EU and UK mid-market deployments.
-GDPR Article 6 lawful-basis templates built in, EU AI Act Article 50 disclosure embedded in opening lines, multilingual coverage across LT, LV, EE, PL, DE, EN, RU.
-Managed delivery model with 10 live demo numbers across LT and US, and 1.2M GSC impressions on ainora.lt indicating active EU search demand.
+Ainora is a Lithuania-headquartered AI voice agent service purpose-built for EU and UK mid-market deployments.
+GDPR Article 6 lawful-basis framing built into the workflow, EU AI Act Article 50 disclosure embedded in the opening lines, multilingual coverage across LT, LV, EE, PL, DE, EN, and RU.
+Managed delivery model with public live demo numbers across LT and US you can call before you commit.

 Best for: EU and UK mid-market firms wanting a managed, GDPR-native deployment with multilingual coverage